pyLiveNodes/LN-Studio/docs/index.md

-# Smart-Studio
+# LN-Studio

-SMART-Studio is a GUI Application to create, run and debug [LiveNodes graphs](https://livenodes.pages.csl.uni-bremen.de/livenodes/).
+LN-Studio is a GUI Application to create, run and debug [LiveNodes graphs](https://livenodes.pages.csl.uni-bremen.de/livenodes/).
 It enables live sensor recording, processing and machine learning for interactive low-latency research applications.

 ```{eval-rst}